MelbDjango/lesson-one/slides/CLASS.md

 ```

 - Separated by a line break
-- In this example it's JSON
+- In this example our body is JSON

 ---